 He is publisher of the website HealthNewsReview.org.
-He led a team of more than two dozen people who graded daily health news reporting by major U.S. news organizations each day from 2006-2013.
+He now leads a team of 40 people who evaluate and grade daily health news reporting by major U.S. news organizations.
 In its first year, the project was honored with several journalism industry awards – the Mirror Award, honoring those who “hold a mirror to their own industry for the public’s benefit,” and the Knight-Batten Award for Innovations in Journalism.
 His blog – which is embedded within HealthNewsReview.org – was voted 2009 Best Medical Blog in competition hosted by Medgadget.com.

 From 2001-2010, he was a tenured professor on the faculty of the School of Journalism and Mass Communication at the University of Minnesota, teaching health journalism and media ethics.
 He left that position to devote fulltime to his online publishing work.